Queentaker/tc-web/README.md

 npm start
 ```
 Our index.html file is displayed.
 So when testing you can simply add your components into the body part of the index.html file.
+To then see them on localhost:3333.

 ```